-The reform of the European Emission Trading System (ETS) is one of the cornerstone of the European climate policy and if well implemented, one of the most cost-effective ways to reduce carbon emissions.
+The reform of the European Emission Trading System (ETS) is one of the cornerstones of the European climate policy and, if well implemented, one of the most cost-effective ways to reduce carbon emissions.
 The implementation of the ETS Reform (Phase IV) and revision of the rules in June 2021 will be vital in letting us deliver the targets agreed during the Paris COP21 Climate Change Conference and the EU’s increased ambition for 2030.
-Our association is now monitoring and supporting with technical know-how the European Commission in the implementation of important elements of the adopted proposal including new (updated) benchmarks and the possibility to increase production via creeping projects.
+Our association is now monitoring and supporting the European Commission with technical know-how to implement important elements of the adopted proposal, including new (updated) benchmarks and the possibility to increase production via creeping projects.